Lilydale - Coldstream

 AreaSearch assessment of residential development activity positions Lilydale - Coldstream among the top 25% of areas assessed nationwide

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
 The average construction cost value of new homes was $337,000.
-In FY-26, commercial development approvals totaled $58.7 million, demonstrating strong commercial development momentum in the area.
+In FY-26, commercial development approvals have reached $58.7 million, demonstrating strong commercial development momentum.
 Compared to Greater Melbourne, Lilydale - Coldstream has 111.0% more construction activity per person.
-The new development composition is 57.0% detached houses and 43.0% attached dwellings, offering a blend of housing types catering to various price ranges and lifestyle needs.
+New development consists of 57.0% detached houses and 43.0% attached dwellings, offering a blend of housing types across various price ranges.
+This shift from the area's existing housing composition (currently 82.0% houses) suggests decreasing availability of developable sites and changing lifestyles requiring more diverse housing options.

 Frequently Asked Questions - Development